Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Introduction

 \section{Introduction}

 A criminal activity which has attracted little modeling attention in the statistics literature is that of automobile thefts.
-Such data will consist of a set of theft locations, perhaps with associated covariate information for the theft site, e.g., demographic information and criminal activity information.
-There will also be an associated set of recovery locations for which covariate information is available.
-However, recoveries are typically for only a small fraction of thefts so that the set of recovery locations is only a partial set of all of the potential recovery locations.
+Such data will consist of a set of theft locations as points in a region, perhaps with potential predictors at areal scale.
+Potential predictors include (i) demographic information such as number of individuals $15$ and older, number of individuals employed, and number of individuals with health insurance access, as well as (ii) criminal activity information such as number of burglaries and number of murders.
+There will also be an associated set of recovery locations, as points, for which these potential predictors are also available.
+However, recoveries typically occur for only a portion of thefts so that the set of recovery locations is only a partial set of all of the potential recovery locations.

 We are motivated by two real data settings.
 One consists of a collection of automobile thefts, with a fraction (roughly $10\%$) of recoveries, over the state of Neza in Mexico.
-The data is a total of 4,016 car theft locations (after deleting some missing locations) during 2015, over both northern and southern parts of Neza.
-This dataset is small but is endowed with areal covariate information regarding population features and crime type that can be used for explanation in our modeling strategy.
+The data is a total of 4,016 car theft locations (after deleting some missing locations) during 2015, over both the northern and southern parts of Neza.
+This dataset is small but is endowed with the foregoing areal covariate information regarding population features and crime type that can be used for explanation in our modeling strategy.
 See Figures 1 and 2, and Section 2 for further description.
-A second dataset consists of car thefts which occurred in Belo Horizonte (Brazil).
-It is a much larger dataset, but lacks covariates.
+A second dataset consists of car thefts which occurred in Belo Horizonte, Brazil.
+It is a much larger dataset, but lacks these potential predictors.
 This city is 331 km$^2$ in area and has approximately 2.4 million inhabitants.
 In the period from August, 1, 2000, to July, 31, 2001, the dataset consists of 5,250 \emph{pairs} of theft and recovery locations.
 See Figure 3 and Section 2 for a more complete description.